 Taking advice from the right people will dramatically increase your chances of success.
-If you only take one thing away from this guide, please can it be that getting a second pair of eyes to have a look at your plan is probably the one single action that will have the most impact on your chances of setting up a sustainable business... as long as they belong to the right person!
-See: What Next? section.
+If you only take one thing away from this guide, please can it be that getting a second pair of eyes to review your plan is probably the one single action that will have the most impact on your chances of setting up a sustainable business... as long as the eyes belong to the right person!